 - Step 6: Apply Shea Butter: Add some whipped shea butter to your hair for moisturization.

 These steps will help detangle your matted hair.
-But is there a way you can avoid matter hair altogether?
+But is there a way you can avoid matted hair altogether?
 Keep reading to understand how.

 How To Prevent Hair From Matting?

 Prevention is better than cure.
 Untangling matted hair takes time and patience.
 You may also lose a little of your hair, if not a lot.
 Hence, it always is best to prevent hair from matting.
 Here are a few easy hair care tips you can follow: